daoch4n/qa-bot-gemini/README.md

-Dont want to pay Copilot to review your code online?
+Don't want to pay Copilot to review your code online?
 No problem!
 Because you've got:
 # Gemini PR Reviewer 🧠
 ## Reviews your Pull Requests for 🆓 using latest Gemini Flash model with previous feedback reevaluation on update ✨